liyanasahir/hugo-blog/content/posts/comfort-zones.md

 *Main Building*

 Not a lot of people know this, but when I decided to rewrite GATE, I did it with mostly just IISc in mind.
 However, I tried to keep my expectations very realistic (read: low), to the extent that I didn’t even look up pictures of the campus until results came out, wanting to not have an image to go along with my disappointment if things were to go south.
-I spent five months telling myself to be ready to embrace the plan Bs and Cs instead, while doing whatever I could to ensure I wouldn't have to.
+I spent five months telling myself to be ready to embrace the plan Bs and Cs instead, while doing whatever I could to ensure I wouldn't have to resort to them.

-And so, with everything that happened after, I felt strangely uprooted for a while.
+And so, with [everything that happened after](https://www.liyanasahir.in/posts/on-gate/), I felt strangely uprooted for a while.
 I constantly floated between telling myself on one hand that it's not a big deal, and on the other, thinking: *this sounds too good, when is the bad news going to drop?*

 ![](/media/iisc2.jpeg)